mcfnord/rml/src/busto.md

 <hr>

-5” Blinn and Luna-Green were DPAs at the time; Thomas was a former DPA.
+<sup>50</sup> Blinn and Luna-Green were DPAs at the time; Thomas was a former DPA.
+<sup>51</sup> A photograph of the white board is attached as Exhibit 6.

+# See TPCBA lobbying